 Those words are now on a plaque outside the Town Hall, I suppose to discourage Russia from Getting Any Ideas.
 Because of this speech, President Bush is extremely popular in Lithuania.
 He was even officially made an honorary citizen of Vilnius.

 2) german street

 No, I’m not lost!
 I know Vilnius is in Lithuania, but that doesn’t mean only Lithuanians live here.
-As we will learn later today, Lithuania has belonged to many different countries during its history, and it hasn’t been a unified nation for very long.
+As we will learn later on our one day in Vilnius, Lithuania has belonged to many different countries during its history, and it hasn’t been a unified nation for very long.
 In fact, Lithuania just celebrated its 100th anniversary in 2018.
 (And it was under Soviet occupation for many of those 100 years.)

 Part of Lithuania used to belong to Germany, and so Germans lived in Lithuania.
 Many of those Germans were merchants, and during Medieval Times, they set up shop on German Street.
 In the 19th century, German Street was home to much of Vilnius’s thriving Jewish population.
 (There’s a little bit of irony there.)
 But German Street is just one of many examples of Vilnius’s multicultural heritage.